Kaltsoon/data-management-and-databases/slidev/05-aggregate-functions.md

 COUNT ( * | { [ DISTINCT ] column_expression } )
 ```

-- The `COUNT` aggregate function returns the **total number of rows** that match the specified criteria:
+- The `COUNT` aggregate function returns the **total number of rows** that match the specified criteria
+- The `COUNT` aggregate function and other aggregate functions are used to compute a value for a column in the `SELECT` statement

 ```sql
 -- what's the number of courses in the Course table?
 SELECT COUNT(*) as number_of_courses FROM Course
 ```

-- The result table contains a single row:
+- The `COUNT` aggregate function operates on all the target table rows, leaving the result table with a single row:

 | number_of_courses |
 | ----------------- |